 - two Councillors, each serving a 2-year term.

 Additional members may also be elected to fill abnormal vacancies.
 When this occurs, additional nominations will be sought for specific terms.
 Often, it is a Councillor serving only a one-year term to align with the regular nomination/election format in future years.

 An election must be called 45 days before an Annual General Meeting, which is typically held in the first week of April.
 Calls for nominations begin around mid-January and nominations are accepted no later than the required start of an election in mid-February.
 If the number of nominations is not greater than the number of available seats on Council, the nominees are acclaimed and an election is not called.

 The general nominations form can be found here:

 Elected Members & Officers

-The President is elected by members and subsequently designates a Vice-President, Secretary and Treasurer from among the elected Councillors.
+The President is elected by members and subsequently designates a Vice-President, Secretary and Treasurer from among the four elected Councillors.

 The Registrar is appointed by Council for multi-year terms to manage memberships & registrations and other Association processes on behalf of Council, as well as to act as a "corporate knowledge" resource and provide advice to Council as needed.
 The Registrar, often accompanied by the President, represents NWTAA in national and international matters.

 The Minister's Appointee is a member of the public who is not a stakeholder of the profession or Association, also known as a layperson or public representative.
 Appointed by the Minister of Infrastructure for multi-year terms, the Appointee actively participates at all Council meetings and plays a vital role in ensuring that the business of Council and the Association remains in the public interest and within the parameters and mandate set by the Architects Act.